 Tactical asset allocation: Making of short-term adjustments to asset-class weights based on shorter-term expected relative performance.

 Strategic asset allocation: An investor’s return objectives, risk tolerances, and investment constraints are integrated with long-term return assumptions to establish exposure to permissible asset classes.
+In our study, strategic asset allocation comprises U.S. stock bond mix, global diversification (asset groups), and asset class diversification.

 Asset allocation, including strategic and tactical asset allocation, does not guarantee investment returns or eliminate the risk of loss.